Three Highs PatternAugust 22, 2020

-Four highs,?sometimes also called four high electrolytes in older article by Dr. Eck and?myself, is one of the most common and important metabolic imbalances seen on hair mineral analyses.??It?is seen?mainly in adults, and more commonly in women.??This article explains some of its important causes, symptoms and the meanings of the pattern in most cases.
+Four highs, sometimes also called four high electrolyteslf, is one of the most common and important metabolic imbalances seen on hair mineral analyses.
+It is seen mainly in adults, and more commonly in women.
+This article explains some of its important causes, symptoms and the meanings of the pattern in most cases.

 Definition.
 Four highs pattern is present when all four of the following conditions exist on one test:

 1) Calcium level above about 40 mg% or 400 parts per million

 2) Magnesium greater than 6 mg% or 60 parts per million

 3) Sodium above 25 mg% or 250 parts per million, and